xrjvn/cp317a-group25-carrentalsystem/docs/sprint01.md

 ## **6. Team Blog (Update)**
 Team continues to use **Group25-Blog.xlsx** to log sprint work.
-Each member should record tasks, meeting notes, and estimated hours.
+Each member will record tasks, meeting notes, and estimated hours.

 ---